 Thanks to Bart, and to Dan Fedorko, Steve Bovee, Joe Caprio and Todd Kerzic for pictures for this article. -- Derek Redmond

-Also on CJ3B.info, see U.S. Mail Via CJ-3B and The DJ-5 Dispatcher and the Postal Fleetvan.
+Also on CJ3B.info, see U.S. Mail Via CJ-3B, the DJ-5 Dispatcher and the Fleetvan.

 Visit CJ3B.info on Facebook.